In 2018, it's going to be another fun filled weekend of colourful dance displays through the streets of Wimborne.

 Tatters and Tails Border Morris

-A Mixed Border Morris team : We are a team that's up for a laugh, with lots of energy, lots of dancing and lots of drinking!
+We are a Mixed Border Morris team from Bath, we are up for a laugh, with lots of energy, lots of dancing and lots of drinking!

 The Tattered Court